 - Allow your tattoo to air dry for fifteen minutes before applying any ointment to it.

 - Apply a very, very thin layer of Aquaphor Healing Ointment or Tattoo Goo to your tattoo after it has been allowed to air dry.
 Do not apply too much.
 Keep the layer of ointment that is applied to the tattoo as thin as humanly possible.
 Too much ointment may lead to requiring touch ups.

 - Repeat this process 3 to 4 times daily for the entire healing period.

 The First Few Days

 You will experience some oozing the first few days.
 When this happens, you will need to wash it according to the steps outlined in the cleaning process above.
-You will be using the Aquaphor Healing Ointment exclusively during this initial healing phase.
+You will be using the Aquaphor Healing Ointment or Tattoo Goo exclusively during this initial healing phase.
 Your tattoo will peel in 2-4 days.
 Do not pick it.
-If you pick it, you risk ruining your tattoo.
+Do not scratch it.
+If you pick it or scratch it, you risk ruining your tattoo.
 You must allow the skin to fall away naturally.
 Your tattoo will stop peeling after about a week.
-Once the peeling has stopped, you no longer have to apply the Aquaphor Healing Ointment.
+Once the peeling has stopped, you no longer have to apply the ointment.
 You can then switch to using the Lubriderm Daily Moisture Lotion.